Participating Faculty for Summer 2015

 View Dr. McCarthy's summer research page

-- Dr. Scott Meyer, Assistant Professor, Physical Sciences:
+- Dr. Scott Meyer, Assistant Professor, Chemistry:

-- In vitro selection -
+- In vitro selection:

 Knowledge about the relationship between a biological molecule’s structure and its functions is central to the understanding of biochemistry.
 In an effort to develop systems to study the structure/function relationships of proteins and their binding partners, we will use a method called in vitro selection to discover peptide ligands for various protein targets.
 In our research, we will develop new approaches to phage display, a type of in vitro selection, that will facilitate the discovery of novel protein/ligand pairs.
 These approaches include the development of novel library architectures and the development of a real-time monitoring system for phage display.

-- Biosensors Development - Modifications to DNA, such as mutations and covalent modifications, are of intense interest in the biochemical and medical fields.
+DNA is a vital carrier of genetic information in multicellular organisms.
+As such, modifications to DNA, such as mutations and covalent modifications, are of intense interest in the biochemical and medical fields.
 We will use a method known as SEER (SEquence Enabled Reassembly of proteins) to develop biosensors to detect covalent modifications of DNA.
 Using SEER, we will be able to detect DNA damage (in the form of covalent modifications) adjacent to specific sequences of double stranded DNA.
 As an entry into this field, our goal is to detect DNA damage caused by the chemotherapeutic agent cisplatin.
 Once we construct a functional biosensor for cisplatin, we will look to develop biosensors for other kinds of DNA damage.

-- Synthesis of Bile Acid Derivatives - In a collaboration with Dr. Jayashree Sarathy, we have begun the synthesis of bile acid derivatives to facilitate the study of this important class of biological molecules.
+- Synthesis of Bile Acid Derivatives: In a collaboration with Dr. Jayashree Sarathy, we have begun the synthesis of bile acid derivatives to facilitate the study of this important class of biological molecules.
 The bile acid derivatives that we synthesize will be used to isolate the cellular targets of these compounds as well as tracking their interactions in isolated cell cultures.